UNAIDS Executive Director Addresses Security Council, Commends Draft Resolution on HIV/AIDS

--- Dr Peter Piot, Executive Director of the Joint United Nations Programme on HIV/AIDS (UNAIDS), has briefed the UN Security Council on progress made since he first addressed that body in January this year, and congratulated the Council for preparing a draft Resolution on HIV/AIDS, set to be adopted shortly.
+New York -- Dr Peter Piot, Executive Director of the Joint United Nations Programme on HIV/AIDS (UNAIDS), has briefed the UN Security Council on progress made since he first addressed that body in January this year, and congratulated the Council for preparing a draft Resolution on HIV/AIDS, set to be adopted shortly.

 "Remarkably, AIDS is at the centre of this Council's deliberations for the second time this year.
 We applaud your foresight," he told the Council, thanking members for their commitment to fighting AIDS.

 The Resolution aims to intensify the fight against AIDS and calls on countries to design and implement long-term strategies to roll back the epidemic.
 It also targets armed forces and peacekeepers for education, training and prevention efforts, and urges voluntary and confidential HIV/AIDS counselling and testing for all national uniformed forces, especially troops deployed internationally.